Career Readiness Competencies

 “Career readiness is a foundation from which to demonstrate requisite core competencies that broadly prepare the college educated for success in the workplace and lifelong career management.”
 (NACE)

 The National Association of Colleges and Employers (NACE), has identified eight key competencies (also known as transferable skills) that prepare students to launch and enter their careers.
 Students can develop all of them over time through a variety of experiences (community service, internships, student clubs, coursework).
 Competencies apply to many career fields.

 Cornell Career Services is committed to helping students develop and strengthen these competencies.
-Our Canvas modules walk through how to evaluate which are strengths and growth areas, and then how to seek additional experiences to build the skills.
+Our Canvas Career Readiness module walks through how to evaluate which are strengths and growth areas, and then how to seek additional experiences to build each skill.